Tiim/obsidian-attendance/README.md

 # Obsidian Attendance

-This [Obsidian.md](https://obsidian.md/) helps you to keep attendance inside of your notes.
+This plugin for [Obsidian.md](https://obsidian.md/) helps you to keep attendance inside of your notes.

 If you like this plugin, consider buying me a coffee.